sbip-sg/solc-json-parser/docs/Solidity Compiler Output JSON Data Structure.md

              		// a lot of keys are omitted here "typeDescriptions": {
                     "typeIdentifier": "t_uint256",
-                    "typeString": "uint256" // what we want
+                    "typeString": "uint256" // this is what we want },
-                },
             		"visibility": "internal"
             }